Sinking of RMS Lusitania

-was a British-registered ocean liner that was torpedoed by an Imperial German Navy U-boat during the First World War on 7 May 1915, about 11 nmi off the Old Head of Kinsale, Ireland.
+was a British-registered ocean liner that was torpedoed by an Imperial German Navy U-boat during the First World War on 7 May 1915, about 11 nmi off the Old Head of Kinsale, Ireland (then part of the United Kingdom).
 The attack took place in the declared maritime war-zone around the United Kingdom, three months after unrestricted submarine warfare against the ships of the United Kingdom had been announced by Germany following the Allied powers' implementation of a naval blockade against it and the other Central Powers.

 The passengers had been notified before departing New York of the general danger of voyaging into the area in a British ship, but the attack itself came without warning.
 From a submerged position 700 m to starboard, commanded by Kapitänleutnant Walther Schwieger launched a single torpedo at the Cunard liner.
 After the torpedo struck, a second explosion occurred inside the ship, which then sank in only 18 minutes.
 U-20s mission was to torpedo warships and liners in Lusitanias area of operation.
 In the end, there were only 763 survivors out of the 1,960 passengers, crew and stowaways aboard, and about 128 of the dead were American citizens.
 The sinking turned public opinion in many countries against Germany.
 It also contributed to the American entry into the war almost two years later, on 6 April 1917; images of the stricken liner were used heavily in US propaganda and military recruiting campaigns.

-The contemporary investigations in both the United Kingdom and the United States into the precise causes of the ship's loss were obstructed by the needs of wartime secrecy and a propaganda campaign to ensure all blame fell upon Germany.
+The contemporary investigations in both the United Kingdom, including a wreck commission called by the Board of Trade, and the United States into the precise causes of the ship's loss were obstructed by the needs of wartime secrecy and a propaganda campaign to ensure all blame fell upon Germany.
 At the time of her sinking, the primarily passenger-carrying vessel had in her hold around 173 tons of war supplies, comprising 4.2 million rounds of rifle ammunition, almost 5,000 shrapnel-filled artillery shell casings and 3,240 brass percussion fuses.
 Debates on the legitimacy of the way she was sunk raged back and forth throughout the war and beyond.
-Some writers argue that the British government, with Winston Churchill's involvement, deliberately put Lusitania at risk to provoke a German attack and draw the United States into the war.
-This theory is generally rejected by mainstream historians, who characterise the incident as mainly a combination of British mistakes and misfortune.
+Some writers argue that the British government, with Winston Churchill's involvement, deliberately put the Lusitania at risk to provoke a German attack and draw the United States into the war.
+This theory is generally rejected by mainstream historians, who characterise the sinking as mainly a combination of British mistakes and misfortune, with claims to the contrary characterized by implausible theories, lack of evidence, and in some cases fabricated sources.